 As described in SRI International's 2010 report on the global wellness market, the growth the modern wellness industry has largely been driven by Baby Boomers from Western industrialized countries, and this segment of the population has been the largest purchaser of health- and wellness-related products and services, especially as they deal with the effects of aging.21 This trend is corroborated by wellness tourism businesses, who observe (anecdotally) that a large portion of their clientele fits this demographic.
 However, outbound and domestic wellness tourists from Asia, the Middle East, and Latin America are rapidly on the rise - especially as consumers in these nations enter the middle/upper classes, age, travel more, and develop increasing awareness of wellness.
-A

-21 SRI International, Spas & the Global Wellness Market: Synergies & Opportunities, May 2010, www.globalspaandwellnesssummit.org/ images/stories/pdf/gss_spasandwellnessreport_final.pdf. significant portion of future wellness tourism growth can be expected to occur in these markets.
+A significant portion of future wellness tourism growth can be expected to occur in these markets.
 Additionally, younger generations around the world have exhibited more interest in balanced and holistic lifestyles, greater cultural awareness, a more global viewpoint, and are more open to new experiences and alternative approaches to health.
 Younger consumers will also be important future drivers of wellnessrelated travel and tourism growth.